In the classroom open air feedback is great, but can we use digital tools to capture feedback and make it even more timely and relevant?

 Design, Feedback, and Iteration are a way of life in the industry outside the walls of education.
 No project is ever perfect the first time.
 Here we will explore ways in which we can make feedback an integral part of the classroom and use some great digital tools to make it even more helpful!

-John Paul "JP" Castillo Home Learn More Standards Inspiration About the Author About the Author
+John Paul "JP" Castillo Home Learn More Standards Inspiration About the Author

 Students and teachers alike can create a culture of feedback in their classroom.

 At the end of a project the "big reveal" can sometimes be super awesome, like when you watch a big summer blockbuster for the first time and somehow social media managed to not spoil the ending for you.
-But sometimes the "big reveal" and often lead to "oh, it would have been better if..." situations or " I wish I would have thought of that earlier" outcomes.
+But sometimes the "big reveal" (often) lead to "oh, it would have been better if..." situations or " I wish I would have thought of that earlier" outcomes.
 Building feedback into the classroom culture and the projects themselves can help alleviate some of these issues as well as help improve the work students are producing overall.

 In my project I explored and researched different ways students give and receive feedback.
 Use of digital tools in my own classroom is already present and students were producing work.
 Students were learning how to use the tools, but the quality of work was not exactly where I wanted it to be.
 Through researching studies on feedback in the education environment and action research with my own students - we will see how the different types of feedback, and when the feedback was given, and by whom affected the outcome of student work.